Hidden Falls (Saint Paul, Minnesota): Waterfall

-The Hidden Falls Regional Park describes the falls as "spring-fed"; however, when precipitation is scarce the falls becomes dry.
+Hidden Falls Regional Park describes the falls as "spring-fed", but when precipitation is scarce the falls become dry.
 According to the Star Tribune, as of 2021 the fall's water comes from stormwater drain pipes.
-"More than a century ago, a stream in St. Paul's Highland Park carried stormwater from higher ground over Hidden Falls ... after Henry Ford's factory was built early in the 20th century, stormwater was ingloriously routed through buried pipes to pour untreated and unwatched into the river."
+More than a century ago, a stream in St. Paul's Highland Park carried stormwater from higher ground over Hidden Falls ... after Henry Ford's factory was built early in the 20th century, stormwater was ingloriously routed through buried pipes to pour untreated and unwatched into the river.

-Ford's Twin Cities Assembly Plant closed in 2011, and in the 2020s redevelopment of the site was set to include a restoration of the area's watershed, with plans for more consistent waterflows over the falls and a filtration of pollutants from the water.
+Ford's Twin Cities Assembly Plant closed in 2011, and in the 2020s, the site's redevelopment was set to include a restoration of the area's watershed, with plans for more consistent waterflows over the falls and a filtration of pollutants from the water.

-The falls is approximately one mile southeast (as the crow flies) across the Mississippi River from Minnehaha Falls, another, larger falls that also empties into the river.
+The falls is about a mile southeast (as the crow flies) across the Mississippi River from Minnehaha Falls, another, larger falls that also empties into the river.

 Recreation

 Hidden Falls Regional Park includes 6.7 mi of paved trails for hiking and cycling.
-Hidden Falls is popular for bicycling and walking, picnicking and grilling, boating, bird watching, and fishing.
+It is popular for bicycling and walking, picnicking and grilling, boating, bird watching, and fishing.
 There are two entrances from Mississippi Boulevard to the park, about a mile apart.
-The two areas are connected inside the park by a biking/hiking trail which also connects the park to the Watergate Marina and Crosby Farm Regional Park downstream to the east.
+The two areas are connected inside the park by a biking/hiking trail that also connects the park to the Watergate Marina and Crosby Farm Regional Park downstream to the east.